tiborsimko/dotfiles/README.rst

 This repository uses `GNU Stow <https://www.gnu.org/software/stow/>`_ to manage symbolic links to dotfiles.
-The ``stow`` package should be readily installable using operating system's package manager.
+The ``stow`` package should be readily installable using your operating system's package manager.

 Usage
 -----